Follow This Old House online:

 Labor Cost

-Some benefits of adding a roof over your patio include protection from weather, reduced patio maintenance, increased resale value, and extended living space.
-Here’s what homeowners stand to gain by installing a roof over an existing deck or patio.
+Some benefits of adding a roof over your patio include protection from the outdoor elements, reduced maintenance, increased resale value, and extended living space.
+Here’s what homeowners can gain by installing a roof over an existing deck or patio.

 Protection From Weather